Osc2405/plot2llm/README.md

 # Plot2LLM

+> ⚠️ **This library is under active development.
+Currently, only Matplotlib and Seaborn are supported.
+Support for other libraries such as Plotly, Bokeh, Altair, and Pandas is planned but not yet implemented.**

-A Python library for converting figures from popular plotting libraries (matplotlib, seaborn, plotly) into formats understandable by Large Language Models (LLMs).
+A Python library for converting figures from popular visualization libraries (matplotlib, seaborn, plotly) into formats understandable by Large Language Models (LLMs).

 ## 🚀 Features

-- **Multi-library Support**: Works with matplotlib, seaborn, plotly, and more
+- **Multi-library support**: Currently Matplotlib and Seaborn
-- **Comprehensive Analysis**: Extracts data, statistics, colors, and metadata
+- **Comprehensive analysis**: Extracts data, statistics, colors, and metadata
-- **Multiple Output Formats**: JSON, text, and semantic formats
+- **Multiple output formats**: JSON, text, and semantic
-- **Advanced Statistics**: Per-axis and per-curve statistical analysis
+- **Advanced statistics**: Per-axis and per-curve statistical analysis
-- **Heatmap Support**: Full matrix data extraction for heatmaps
+- **Heatmap support**: Full matrix data extraction for heatmaps
-- **Robust Error Handling**: Graceful handling of edge cases and warnings
+- **Robust error handling**: Handles edge cases and warnings gracefully

 ## 📦 Installation